Physician Associate MSc

 Applications without the required supporting evidence will be rejected as incomplete.

-Applicants who are invited to progress to the selection day will be required to attend the university for a half day of activities.
-Selection is values-based and does not include any tests of knowledge.
+We will invite shortlisted applicants to attend a selection day at the university.
+The selection process involves a half day of values-based activities.
+Selection does not include any tests of knowledge.

-Previous applicants that were unsuccessful may apply for a second time in the following academic year, however, further applications are not permitted.
+Previous applicants that were unsuccessful may apply for a second time in the following academic year.
+We do not permit further applications if your second application is unsuccessful.

 For further information, in the first instance, contact firstname.lastname@example.org.
-For additional information or an informal discussion please the admissions tutor.
+For additional information or an informal discussion, please contact the admissions tutor.